EU imports of Ukrainian chicken soar after quota lifted, French group says | Business

 EU imports of Ukrainian chicken soar after quota lifted, French group says

-The lifting of European Union custom duties on Ukrainian goods led to a jump in poultry imports that mostly benefited one company, French poultry makers said on Wednesday, asking for the temporary move not to be renewed.
+The lifting of European Union custom duties on Ukrainian goods led to a jump in poultry imports that mostly benefited one company, French poultry makers said, asking for the temporary move not to be renewed.
 The EU in June lifted tariffs to help the war-torn country and suspended quotas of Ukrainian agricultural products, including one for 70,000 tonnes of Ukrainian poultry a year.

-The lifting of European Union custom duties on Ukrainian goods led to a jump in poultry imports that mostly benefited one company, French poultry makers said on Wednesday, asking for the temporary move not to be renewed.
+The lifting of European Union custom duties on Ukrainian goods led to a jump in poultry imports that mostly benefited one company, French poultry makers said, asking for the temporary move not to be renewed.

 "That is the main reason that the tariffs were temporarily lifted in the EU."
 In June, MHP said its poultry production capacity had been reduced to 80-85% of normal levels due to the conflict and it could not give a financial outlook for the year.